MNM (professional wrestling): Ohio Valley Wrestling (2004–2005)

 MNM was formed in the former World Wrestling Entertainment (WWE) "farm territory" Ohio Valley Wrestling (OVW).
 Melina Perez, Johnny Nitro's real-life girlfriend, was introduced into the company in 2004 as his ex-girlfriend, an ally of Matt Cappotelli with whom Nitro was engaged in a scripted rivalry.
 Almost immediately, however, Perez betrayed Cappotelli and sided with Nitro.
 Together they introduced Joey Matthews to become MNM.
+On November 16, 2004, they fought in a dark match on WWE Velocity losing to Matt Cappotelli and Johnny Jeter.
 While in OVW, Nitro and Matthews won the OVW Southern Tag Team Championship once, holding it for over two months.
+They dropped the titles to Cappotelli and Jeter on January 19, 2005.

 Tag Team Championship reigns (2005–2006)

 MNM was called up to WWE's SmackDown! roster in April 2005, with Matthews undergoing a name change to "Joey Mercury".
-They made their debut during Carlito's interview segment Carlito's Cabana, where they interrupted an interview between Carlito and Rey Mysterio, and attacked Mysterio.
+They made their debut on the April 14 episode of SmackDown! during Carlito's interview segment Carlito's Cabana, where they interrupted an interview between Carlito and Rey Mysterio, and attacked Mysterio.
 This provoked a feud between MNM and Mysterio and his partner, Eddie Guerrero, over the WWE Tag Team Championship.
 Two weeks later, in their debut match on the SmackDown! brand, they defeated Mysterio and Guerrero to win the WWE Tag Team Championship after Guerrero refused to tag into the match.
 While Nitro and Mercury held the championship, Melina was placed in an angle with Heidenreich.
 She publicly mocked him and was the impetus for an attack on him by Nitro and Mercury.
 In July, MNM were scheduled to face Heidenreich in a two-on-one handicap match, but attacked him before the match started.
-Road Warrior Animal saved Heidenreich from the attack and as a result, Heidenreich and Road Warrior Animal challenged Mercury and Nitro for the WWE Tag Team Championship at The Great American Bash.
+Road Warrior Animal saved Heidenreich from the attack and as a result, Heidenreich and Road Warrior Animal challenged Mercury and Nitro for the WWE Tag Team Championship at The Great American Bash on July 24.
 MNM lost the match and the championship to Heidenreich and Animal at The Great American Bash.

-The loss of the WWE Tag Team Championship was seen as "bad publicity" by Melina so she introduced Jillian Hall, a storyline spin doctor to repair their image.
+The loss of the WWE Tag Team Championship was seen as "bad publicity" by Melina so she introduced Jillian Hall, a storyline spin doctor to repair their image on the July 28 episode of SmackDown!.
 Hall got them a cover article in SmackDown! magazine, and began to introduce the team before and aid them during matches.
-In September 2005, Hall left the group to join John "Bradshaw" Layfield (JBL), who had lost a match to Rey Mysterio.
+In September, Hall left the group to join John "Bradshaw" Layfield (JBL), who had lost a match to Rey Mysterio on the September 16 episode of SmackDown!.